innolitics/rdm/rdm/init_files/documents/software_plan.md

     TODO: write out the details of where we will archive the build artifacts

-    The purpose of the archive is to provide a means to re-test problems which may occur in an old version of the software.
+    The purpose of the archive is to provide a means to re-test problems that may occur in an old version of the software.

     Archived releases shall be kept indefinitely.